-Spectrum Adventure’s team of support staff are all dedicated and caring disability support carers, with either a lived experience of autism or a career working with autistic families.
-Our team were specially chosen for their warm and nurturing approach and their understanding of neurodiversity.
-All of our carers have a background either in disability support or disability education and have had the necessary checks and training.
-All of our staff have been fully COVID vaccinated, as in line with current Queensland Health regulations.
+All of our carers have a background either in disability support or disability education and have had the necessary checks and training – our camps operate in line with current Queensland Health regulations.

 Julia was one of the co-founders of Spectrum Adventures, having been previously working as a Social Worker with a passion for working with families.

 Julia left Spectrum Adventures late in 2022 and is now on her path for further studies.
 We know she will be brilliant at whatever she sets heart to achieve, and we wish her all the luck!
 It’s been wonderful working on this joint venture together.